All Episodes

 Nonetheless, they did something bad in the process.

-And that's where I'm pessimistic about it, and I'm not sure what what it is that we can do about it, other than try to apply the pressure that we can, improve these as much as we can.
+And I'm not sure what it is that we can do about it other than try to apply the pressure that we can, improve these as much as we can.

 Perhaps I do think there is a good chance that socialized medicine can be stopped.

-Once the arguments are presented to the public from the other side, assuming they haven't silenced us by then, that's going to scare people when they start understanding what it means to know that your doctor is going to work for the government, and the government is going to have total control of the pricing of drugs and health care and deciding who can get it.
+Once the arguments are presented to the public from the other side, assuming they haven't silenced us by then, that's going to scare people when they start understanding what it means to know that your doctor is going to work for the government and the government is going to have total control of the pricing of drugs and health care and deciding who can get it.

-I mean, that may be able to be stopped, but they do have the votes at least right now to do literally everything they want to do, and it is very, very scary.
+I mean, that may be able to be stopped, but they do have the votes at least right now to do literally everything they want to do.

 And here's another thing to be pessimistic about.

-They, I think they have every intention of overplaying this hand and getting everything that they can.
+I think they have every intention of overplaying this hand and getting everything that they can.

 Look what happened in the House of Representatives when Obama gave them the opportunity for stimulus immediately.